cdl-geneseo/geneseo-dictionary/T/Thats_not_my_bag.md

 # That's not my bag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : That's not my bag

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (phrase) I am not &quot;all about&quot; that; I do not like or do that.